unirakun/hoc-react-loader/README.md

 ## Installation
 `npm i --save tinycolor2 hoc-react-loader`

-`tinycolor2` is a peer dependency of `hoc-react-loader`, it handles color picking for the default loading indicator.
+`tinycolor2` is a peer dependency of `hoc-react-loader`.
+It handles color picking for the default loading indicator.
 You don't have to install it if you use your own loading indicator.

 ## Usage
 ### With `this.props`